sonic-net/SONiC/doc/y_cable/design_doc.md

 ### Overview

-This document summarizes the approach taken to accommodate multiple Y cable vendors in Gemini Project.
+This document summarizes the approach taken to accommodate multiple Y cable vendors for supporting dual-ToR configurations in SONiC.
 All the design choices are presented such that vendors can implement the Y cable interface with ease and effeciency and all the feature requirements are met.